 Doctor Who: Tenth Doctor/Martha (I liked Rose as a character and a companion, don't get me wrong, but I think Martha works better as the Doctor's romantic interest; if nothing else, she was significantly more independent than Rose was (Rose seemed to need the Doctor to encourage her when things got particularly bad and kept on wanting to go back and visit her mother, but Martha was known to take long-term independent action by herself; given what the Doctor deals with, an ability to think on their feet would be an essential quality for the woman he loved))

-Firefly: Mal Reynolds/River Tam (I have no idea why I think these two would work together, so don't ask; they just... seem to work, I guess.
+Firefly: Mal Reynolds/River Tam (I have no idea why I think these two would work together, so don't ask; they just... seem to fit, I guess.
 Age is an issue, of course, but if a two hundred and forty-four year old vampire can fall for a sixteen-year-old girl- or a time-travelling alien over a thousand years old can fall for a nineteen-year-old girl (Just because I don't agree with it doesn't mean I don't acknowledge it happened)- than who cares about a gap of a few years?
 Besides, that fight scene in the bar got me thinking; why, after knocking out and/or killing everyone else in the bar- including Jayne, whom she also knew-, as well as later attacking Simon of her own accord, did River actually stop when she nearly shot Mal of all people?
 Something about him got through to her more than anyone else, perhaps?
 (Check out "What The Eyes See" for a story that provides more information about this theory))

 Friends: Ross/Rachel (Eh, it's destiny; sometimes, predictable is good)